nomatteus/dinesafe/doc/API_Documentation.md

 * `distance` (float, in km): when performing a search with `near` values, distance is returned as km between the establishment and the lat,lng specified in the `near` parameter.
+* `share` (hash): Returns text to be used to pre-fill sharing (i.e. Twitter, FB, Email)
+    * `text_short`: A short version of the share text.
+Will be Tweet length (140 chars minus space for URL) or less.
+(A URL only counts for max 22/23 chars, as reported here: https://api.twitter.com/1/help/configuration.json)
+    * `text_long`: A longer version of the share text, to be used in email or other places where there's no hard limit.
+May be same as short text at first, but will expand with more info in the future.
+    * `url`: The URL of the establishment, to be used for sharing.

 **Query for establishments by calling the url:**